APMplusplus/falkon/README.md

 For example,

-Conv1d++ class is a layer that enables temporal convolutions during eval.
+Conv1d++ class is a layer that enables temporal convolutions during eval. \\
-ResidualDilatedCausalConv1d is a module built on top of Conv1d++ Wavenet is a model built on top of ResidualDilatedCausalConv1d
+ResidualDilatedCausalConv1d is a module built on top of Conv1d++ \\
+Wavenet is a model built on top of ResidualDilatedCausalConv1d

-LSTM++ class is a layer that enables learning initial hidden states based on condition VariationalEncoderDecoder is a module built on top of LSTM++ ImageCaptioning is a model built on top of VariationalEncoderDecoder
+LSTM++ class is a layer that enables learning initial hidden states based on condition. \\
+VariationalEncoderDecoder is a module built on top of LSTM++ \\
+ImageCaptioning is a model built on top of VariationalEncoderDecoder